 From left, Garfield Rowe, Colonel Ferron Williams, Mr. Rowe & Maxie AJE

-However, since then new measuring instruments were invented and now Ronald Edwards, Deputy Commissioner of the Geology and Mines Division was quoted in the Gleaner on January 3, 2013 saying, “The Cockpit Country, as it is, is still to be defined.
-So we are yet to establish where are the limits…..”)
+Even though the Cockpit Country is defined, as stated by Ronald Edwards.
+Who is the Deputy Commissioner of the Geology and Mines Division and yet to establish where are the limits…..”).
 After over 270 years and a The Peace Treaty of 1738, Mr. Edwards decided all of a sudden, Cockpit Country must be redefined.

 Accompong Town and the Maroons

 Maroon town continues to be a great tourist attraction.
-Ajamaica experience encourages anyone visiting Jamaica to pay a visit to Accompong town to understand the rich history of Accompong Town and the Maroons.
-Part of the tour includes visiting the cave where the Peace Treaty of 1738 was signed.
-Also nature lovers will appreciate the wildlife that Maroon Town offers.
+AjamaicaExperience encourages anyone visiting Jamaica to pay a visit to Accompong town to understand the rich history of Accompong Town and the Maroons.
+Understanding the rich history includes going to the cave where the Peace Treaty.
+Also, nature lovers will appreciate the wildlife that Maroon Town offers.

 Part 2: Next article on the Cockpit Country, Ajamaicaexperience will talk to the Principal of the Accompong School Mr. Garfield Rowe who is a Maroon and a product of the Cockpit Country school.
-Mr. Rowe holds a masters degree from the University of the West Indies.
+Mr. Rowe holds a master’s degree from the University of the West Indies.
 Our discussion will include the children and the Annual Celebration in Accompong on January 6th.

 Meeting at Overseas Maroon Counsel